Preparing squeezed, cat and GKP states with parity measurements: Numerical evaluation of parity measurement based squeezing

 \subsection{Method}

-We numerically simulate our protocol to illustrate its performances on the generation of squeezed states.
-To include the description of losses, which are inevitable in experimental realizations, we express Eq.~(\ref{claim}) in the density matrix formalism.
+We numerically simulate our protocol to illustrate its performance for generating of squeezed states.
+To include loss, which is the main decoherence channel in many experimental realizations, we express Eq.~(\ref{claim}) in the density matrix formalism.
 For this, we note that each measurement step corresponds to the operation

 where $ \rho^{(m)} $ is the state after $ m $ measurements.
 Here we introduced the Kraus operator for bosonic loss

 where $k$ is the number of lost bosons, and $\epsilon = 1- \eta$ denotes the probability of losing a photon within each measurement step.